lkiesow/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

 Description
 -----------

 This operation can be used to encode multiple source media into multiple formats concurrently.
-The source recordings are selected by `source-flavors` *and* `source-tags`.

 - Each source media selector has its own sets of encoding profile ids (one for each target recording) and target tags.
 - Each source medium is processed to one or multiple formats in one FFmpeg command.